lrb924/Joint_Savings_Account/README.md

 * Create a joint savings account contract in Solidity
 * Compile and deploy the contract in the Remix VM (London) environment
-* Interact with the deployed Smart contract
+* Interact with the deployed smart contract

   * Define the authorized Ethereum addresses
 ![alt=“Define the authorized ETH addresses”](Execution_Results/Defined_Authorized_ETH_Addresses.png)